-The nurse preceptor will:
+The preceptor will

-- a.
-Enter into a written agreement with the course faculty to act as clinical preceptor. - b.
-Be assigned to not more than two (2) students at any given time. - c.
-Provide supervision for the student in the selected clinical. - d.
-Meet with the students and faculty at selected times during the semester to discuss the student's progress. - e.
-Collaborate with the faculty for final evaluation of the student's performance, using the clinical evaluation of Albany State University. - f.
-Submit a short summary of strengths and summary of the preceptor's role and offer suggestions for improvements. - g.
+- 1. Enter into a written agreement with the Department of Nursing and the participating clinical agency to serve as a clinical preceptor. - 2.
+Be assigned to no more than two (2) students at any given time. - 3.
+Provide supervision for the student in the selected clinical. - 4.
+Meet with the students and faculty at selected times during the semester to discuss the student's progress. - 5.
+Collaborate with the faculty for final evaluation of the student's performance, using the clinical evaluation of Albany State University. - 6.
+Submit a short summary of strengths and summary of the preceptor's role and offer suggestions for improvements. - 7.
 Review the clinical objectives